tamouse/OLD-art.tamouse.org/_posts/2016-09-18-problem-with-monteverde-intima-glacier-blue-pen.markdown

 ---

+#### **UPDATE:** Wed Sep 21 09:16:12 2016

+I wrote [Goulet Pens](https://gouletpens.com) customer service asking about this problem, wanting to know what to do about it.
+They wrote back letting me know that it might be a problem with the manufacturing and told me to contact [Yafa](http://www.yafa.com), the distributors for Monnteverde.
+I did so, and happy ending time: Yafa is sending me a new pen!

+Thanks to Clara at Yafa and Kelsi at Goulet for all the help.

+*******

 This is something new for me: one of the pens I have is showing serious corrosion damage.
 I'm not sure what's causing it, but you can see in several of the photographs how much damage is happening.